oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ---

-## Task 3: Tidying up the environment
+## Task 6: Tidying up the environment

-If you are going to do the Visualizing with Gafana module please do **not** do the following, but return to the introduction of jump to the Visualizing With Grafana module
+If you are going to do the Visualizing with Gafana module please do **not** do the following, but return to the introduction or jump to the Visualizing With Grafana module

 **ONLY** do the following if you no longer want the Prometheus environment. **DO NOT** do this if you are planning on running the Visualising with Grafana module.